Is Camping a Sport? (Settling the Debate Once and for All)

 Many campsites have rock climbing walls, ropes courses, volleyball nets, basketball courts, mini-golf, horseback riding, or tennis courts for you to use at your leisure.

 If you’re camping near the water, they may also have lakes or rivers to go canoeing or swimming.
+For detailed safety tips, you can also check out my article on camping near water.

 Be sure to check online or on a campsite map to see if any of these other recreational facilities are there so that you can plan ahead.